-If posed with this question, I’m sure we would all have a rush of thoughts going through our minds.
-While some of us would be tempted to think of material things, I have a feeling that after a few seconds of contemplation, most people would settle back on other important parts of life like family and friends, maybe even your church or God.
+If asked “What do you value the most in life?”
+I’m sure you would have a rush of thoughts going through your mind.
+While some of us would be tempted to think of material things, I have a feeling that after a few seconds of contemplation, most of us would settle back on other important parts of life like family and friends, even our church or God.
 While this question may come across as one of those self-reflection feel-good-about-what-you-ultimately-decided type of questions, it does have serious implications in how we live our lives and especially how we conduct ourselves financially.

-You see, what we ascribe the most value to will ultimately affect how we make financial decisions.
-So, if we really want to know what we value the most, perhaps the best way to figure that out is to look at our financial life and see what it tells us we value the most.
+What we truly value the most will ultimately affect how we make financial decisions.
+So, if you really want to know what you value the most, all you need to do is look at the history of your spending.
 As Jesus says in Luke 12:34 – “For where your treasure is, there will your heart be also.”
 It goes both ways and where your heart is, there your money also will be.
-Warning: This exercise may not provide you with the results you were hoping to find.
+Warning: Your spending history may not provide you with the results you were hoping to find.

-It all goes back to the old adage that tells us to “follow the money”.
-Money seldom lies when it tells the story.
-That’s why it’s such a useful tool when we want to get to the bottom of an issue.
-For example, if you want to see what influences a politician, you can follow the trail of donations to see if anyone will have a large influence over that politicians decisions.
-If you want to understand a business, you can look at their financials to see if money is going to research and product development that will bring future profits to the company or if the company is being used as a cash cow to serve the current owners with all the profits being sucked out with little regard for the future.
-In the same way, if someone picked up our financial records, what we value most would soon be obvious to that person.
+It all goes back to the old adage that tells us to “follow the money.”
+Money seldom lies when it tells a story.
+For example, if you want to see what influences a politician, you can follow the trail of donations to see if anyone will have a large influence over that politician’s decisions.
+If you want to understand a business, you can look at their financials to see if money is being used for future development of the company or if the current owners are pulling the profits out with little regard for the future.
+In the same way, if someone picked up your financial records, what you value most would soon be obvious.

 Matthew 13:44 – “The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field.”